avatar42/genSpring/README.md

 genSpring.outdir=../genSpringTest
 ## Google sheet to read from
 genSpring.id=1-xYv1AVkUC5J3Tqpy2_3alZ5ZpBPnnO2vUGUCUeLVVE
-## tabs to export
+## tabs to export (values can be tab or table names)
 genSpring.tabs=Networks,shows,Roamio_npl,Roamio_sp,Roamio_Todo,OTA,CableCard

+### [optional] Tabs each row should be prefixed / linked to a user ID.
+ID 1 is used for the import.
+genSpring.userTabs=Roamio_npl,Roamio_sp,Roamio_Todo,OTA,CableCard<br>

-## tab adjustments
+## tab adjustments (note table names used since tab names can have spaces in the,
-### columns to export.
+### tableName.columns to export.
 If missing exports all existing
 Sheet1.columns=A-C,F
 Sheet2.columns=A,C-E

-### required (not null) columns.
-Rows with null in the field will not be imported.
+### tableName.required (not null) columns.
+Rows with null in these columns will not be imported.
 Note ignored if not in exported columns
 Sheet1.required=A
 Sheet2.required=A,C-D

-### set this if you need to ignore extra rows at bottom of sheet
+### [optional] tableName.lastRow set this if you need to ignore extra rows at bottom of sheet
 Sheet1.lastRow=251 <br>

-### [optional] Tables each row should be prefixed / linked to a user ID.
-ID 1 is used for the import.
-genSpring.userTabs=Roamio_npl,Roamio_sp,Roamio_Todo,OTA,CableCard<br>

-### [optional] Columns to be placed in separate table linked to source table and account.
+### [optional] tableName.Columns to be placed in separate table linked to source table and account.
 Sheet1.user=E<br>

 # genSpring